department-of-veterans-affairs/vets-api/README.md

 Sidekiq Enterprise requires a license be configured on your development machine.
 If you do not have license configured, Sidekiq Enterprise will simply not be installed during gem installation.

-VA.gov Team Engineers can follow instructions [here](https://github.com/department-of-veterans-affairs/vets.gov-team/blob/master/Products/Platform/Vets-API/Sidekiq%20Enterprise%20Setup.md) to install the enterprise license on their systems.

 Unless you are sure you need a Sidekiq Enterprise feature, you are probably fine without configuring the license and running Sidekiq Enterprise.
 Normal Sidekiq will still be installed and run.

+If you do need Sidekiq Enterprise, VA.gov Team Engineers can follow instructions [here](https://github.com/department-of-veterans-affairs/vets.gov-team/blob/master/Products/Platform/Vets-API/Sidekiq%20Enterprise%20Setup.md) to install the enterprise license on their systems.

 **DO NOT commit Gemfile modifications that result from local builds without sidekiq enterprise if you do not have it enabled on your development system**